GoogleCloudPlatform/community/tutorials/gke-quickstart.md

 ```

 Wait until you see an IP address in the `External IP` column.
 This may take a
 minute.
-To stop monitoring the services, press Ctrl+C.
+To stop monitoring the services, press `Ctrl+C`.

 ### Visit your running app